Idyll-Intelligent-Systems/asa-service/README.md

 ./install_deps_windows.ps1   # Windows
 ```

-These scripts install Node.js, npm and `jq`, then run `npm install` to fetch the required packages.
+These scripts install Node.js 18 (via your package manager), npm and `jq`, then run `npm install` to fetch the required packages.

 ### Docker Compose